BBGInnovate/LSAP/readme.md

 * -menu: A configured menu list element (used for mobile sites only) *Default: #menu ul.nav*
 * embedded: boolean to indicate if the player being shown is embedded from share functionality. *Default: false*
 * popped: boolean to indicate if the player being shown is a "popped" player. *Default: false*
-* streamListComponent: indicates the type of component used to display streams.
-Current valid values are "select" and "ul".  *Default: ul*

 The following options can be passed from the ]configuration file: